ClusterHQ/flocker/docs/labs/docker-plugin.rst

 The Flocker Docker plugin is a `Docker volumes plugin <https://github.com/docker/docker/blob/master/experimental/plugins_volume.md>`_, connecting Docker on a host directly to Flocker, where Flocker agents will be running on the same host and hooked up to the Flocker control service.

-This diagram explains how the architecture of a Flocker cluster with the Docker plugin would look if the user is also using `Docker Swarm <labs-swarm>` and `Docker Compose <labs-compose>`:
+This diagram explains how the architecture of a Flocker cluster with the Docker plugin would look if the user is also using :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>`:

 ..
 The source file for this diagram is in Engineering/Labs folder on GDrive: https://drive.google.com/open?id=0B3gop2KayxkVc1g3R1AyQzFNODQ